jdeath/CheckRoyalCaribbeanPrice/README.md

 Windows download [BrowseRoyalCaribbeanPrice.exe](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/latest/download/BrowseRoyalCaribbeanPrice.exe)

 You simply run the script.
 It will prompt you to select the ship and sailing from a menu.
-- `python BrowseRoyalCaribbeanPrice.py` or `BrowseRoyalCaribbeanPrice.exe`.
+- `python BrowseRoyalCaribbeanPrice.py` or `BrowseRoyalCaribbeanPrice.exe` or `BrowseRoyalCaribbeanPrice_MacOS`
+-  MacOS users will need to disable the Malware warning as explained in above documentation

 Defaults to system defined currency.
 If you want a different currency, for example DKK:
 - `python BrowseRoyalCaribbeanPrice.py -c DKK` or  `BrowseRoyalCaribbeanPrice.exe -c DKK`